On the computation of zone and double zone diagrams: Abstract

 \section{Abstract}

 Classical objects in computational geometry are defined by explicit relations.
-A few years ago an interesting family of geometric objects defined by implicit relations was introduced in the pioneering works of T. Asano, J. Matou{\v{s}}ek and T. Tokuyama.
-An important member in this family is a zone diagram, defined formally as a solution to a fixed point equation involving sets.
-As a result, computation of zone diagrams is a challenging task and in a continuous setting it has been addressed (briefly) only by these authors in the Euclidean plane with point sites.
-This paper discusses the possibility to compute zone diagrams in a wide class of spaces.
-This class, which is introduced here, includes, in particular, Euclidean spheres and finite dimensional strictly convex normed spaces.
-Sites of a general form are allowed and it is shown that a generalization of the iterative algorithm suggested by the above mentioned authors converges to a double zone diagram, another implicit geometric object whose existence is known in general.
-Occasionally a zone diagram can be obtained from the resulting double zone diagram.
-The actual (approximate) computation of the corresponding iterations and the resulting (double) zone diagram is done, in the normed case, using a new algorithm which enables the computation of Voronoi diagrams in a general setting.
-Along the way certain topological properties of Voronoi cells are discussed.
-Unexplained interesting phenomena are discussed too.
+Several years ago the pioneering works of T. Asano, J. Matou\v{s}ek and T. Tokuyama introduced ``implicit computational geometry'' in which the geometric objects are defined by implicit relations involving sets.
+An important member in this family is called ``a zone diagram''.
+The implicit nature of zone diagrams implies, as has already been observed in the original works, that their computation is a challenging task.
+In a continuous setting this task has been addressed (briefly) only by these authors in the Euclidean plane with point sites.
+We discuss the possibility to compute zone diagrams in a wide class of spaces and also shed new light on their computation in the original setting.
+The class of spaces, which is introduced here, includes, in particular, Euclidean spheres and finite-dimensional strictly convex normed spaces.
+Sites of a general form are allowed and it is shown that a generalization of the iterative method suggested by Asano, Matou\v{s}ek and Tokuyama converges to a double zone diagram, another implicit geometric object whose existence is known in general.
+Occasionally a zone diagram can be obtained from this procedure.
+The actual (approximate) computation of the iterations is based on a simple algorithm which enables the approximate computation of Voronoi diagrams in a general setting.
+Our analysis also yields a few byproducts of independent interest, such as certain topological properties of Voronoi cells (e.g., that in the considered setting their boundaries cannot be ``fat'').